thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/rest-api.md

 ```
 {: .copy-code}

-This URL will provide you with an interactive interface to navigate and interact with the available REST API endpoints of the ThingsBoard MQTT Broker.
+This URL will provide you with an interactive interface to navigate and interact with the available REST API endpoints of TBMQ.
-By utilizing the Swagger UI, you can conveniently explore the functionality, test API calls, and gather information about the server-side APIs provided by the ThingsBoard MQTT Broker.
+By utilizing the Swagger UI, you can conveniently explore the functionality, test API calls, and gather information about the server-side APIs provided by TBMQ.

 The documentation page will automatically use your credentials if you have previously authorized on the main login page.
 This allows you to seamlessly access the documentation without the need for additional authentication.